Order Book & Trades in Crypto

 Support, Resistance, and the “Top of the Book”

-Clusters of large orders can act like support or resistance:
+Clusters of large orders in the order book often mark support or resistance levels:

-• The highest bid and lowest ask are called the “top of the book.”
+• The highest bid and lowest ask prices are called the “top of the book.”

-If you are trading assets with low liquidity and wide spreads, use limit orders to avoid slippage (getting filled at a worse price than expected).
+For assets with wide spreads, traders should use limit orders to avoid slippage — when an order gets filled at a worse price than expected.

 How Orders Get Filled